crufter/hakit/README.md

 so they will spend less time freaking out about yet another type they don't grasp yet.

 #### Also...
-PHP & co has approx 6000 web frameworks/toolkits, Haskell has only a handful, let's get up to speed, shall we?
+PHP & co has approx 6000 web frameworks/toolkits (per language), Haskell has only a handful, let's get up to speed, shall we?

 ### Modules